 Get the essential tips for your first job interview in Canada.

-- Make a list of the hospitals, nursing homes, public health agencies, traveling nurse agencies, and others, as desired, that operate in your area.
+- Make a list of the hospitals, nursing homes, public health agencies, travelling nurse agencies, and others, as desired, that operate in your area.

 - Create 5 – 10 open-ended questions that will help you to further understand the nursing profession in Canada.

 Unlike some professions, where a 9-5 schedule is standard, nurses have to juggle 12-hour shifts and be “on-call” with their personal lives.
 This can make it difficult to attend professional or social functions or other networking events.
-Therefore, online networking sites give nurses the opportunity to connect, get back in touch or simply meet new people, despite those crazy work schedules.
+Therefore, online networking sites give nurses the opportunity to connect, get back in touch, or simply meet new people, despite those chaotic work schedules.

 It’s also vital to connect with other people in the profession and other RNs in Canada.
 Building and maintaining these relationships can go a long way in helping you find a job.
 If you are a nurse based in an isolated rural area, being a part of a social networking site makes it easier to instantly connect with loved ones back home, while simultaneously staying connected with co-workers around the world.